kamilaworonicz-ba/hostess-application-onboarding-improvement/docs/02_requirements.md

 This document reconstructs the requirements for the onboarding solution introduced in response to the pain points identified in [`01_problem_and_scenario.md`](./01_problem_and_scenario.md).

-> The requirements below were not formally documented in this format during the original project.
-They have been reconstructed retrospectively for this portfolio case study based on the implemented solution.

 ---

 ## 2.1.
 Functional Requirements